bschreck/deep.sh/docs/tutorial.rst

 Help & Superhelp with ``?`` & ``??``
 =====================================================
-From IPython, xonsh allows you to inspect objects with question marks.
+From IPython, deepsh allows you to inspect objects with question marks.
 A single question mark (``?``) is used to display the normal level of help.
 Double question marks (``??``) are used to display a higher level of help, called superhelp.
 Superhelp usually includes source code if the object was